 The main section is also a zipper with two sliders on either end opening about 180 degrees.
 Inside is a padded sleeve large enough to put a 17” notebook in.
 There is another mesh compartment with a zipper on the back wall of the bag.
 This main compartment measures roughly 18”H X 4 ¾”D X 11 ¾”W. There is another compartment behind that with a zipper running up the left side.
 That zipper also has dual sliders.
 Inside there is a flap with Velcro attachments presumably to retain a laptop.
 In my opinion that makes this unit ideal if you have to transport two laptops.
 The top of the bag has a nice 2” nylon handle stitched into the back, with four small utility loops running down either side.

 I felt the need to test fit a variety of guns, just to see what this could hold.
-My LC9 fit very nicely in to it with room to spare.
+My LC9 fits very nicely into it with room to spare.
 CZ P-07, no problem.
 Beretta 92FS?
 It fits!
 At the moment, that’s the largest frame handgun I have to test out, but it fits with a little room left over (very little).

 It was time for a little field testing, so I threw a few things in the bag that I’d need for the day and stashed my P-07 in the concealed pocket.
 Not once did I notice the gun digging into my back.
 In fact, had I not known it was already there, you wouldn’t notice it just by putting on the pack.
 You can certainly feel it there by running a hand over it, but not from carrying it around on your back or shoulder.
 I have a tendency to throw a backpack over one shoulder or the other if I’m traveling short distances.